DOE Data Explorer title logo U.S. Department of Energy

 Abstract

 Eddy fluxes and meteorology data are reported at high temporal resolution for three flux tower sites in Mid-Missouri before, during, and after the Total Solar Eclipse of August 21, 2017.
-This study investigated the effect of total solar eclipse on eddy fluxes and meteorology.
-Mid-Missouri experienced up to 2 minutes and 40 seconds of totality at around solar noon during the eclipse.
-The sites are located in deciduous oak-hickory forest, native prairie, and soybean ecosystems.
-Eddy fluxes were computed using a wavelet-based approach that permitted the calculation of two-minute mean fluxes without losing low frequency flux contributions.
+Mid-Missouri experienced up to 2 minutes and 40 seconds of totality at around solar noon during the eclipse (Fig. 1).
+The sites are located in deciduous oak-hickory forest, native prairie, and soybean ecosystems (Table 1 and Fig. 3).
+Eddy fluxes were computed using a wavelet-based approach that permitted the calculation of two-minute mean fluxes without losing low frequency flux contributions (Fig. 2).
 During the eclipse, standard meteorological variables were sampled and recorded at 5 second intervals.
 The two-minute means of fluxes and meteorology are reported.
-This dataset contains three data files in NetCDF (*.nc) format.
+This data product includes three data files in NetCDF (*.nc) format, three data dictionary files and a file-level metadata file in comma separate (*.csv) format, and a user guide in PDF (*.pdf) format.

 Authors: